believer/devlog/pages/write-great-alt-texts-for-images.md

   Write great alt texts for images
 tags: 'page'
 excerpt: |
-  A study by WebAIM from 2019 found that missing alt-texts are the second most common failures of Accessibility.
-If you don't provide an alt-text the screen reader would say "Image".
-On some devices it might read the filename.
+  A study by WebAIM from 2019 found that missing alt-texts is the second most common failure of Accessibility on the web.
+If you don't provide an alt-text the screen reader would say "Image" or on some devices it might read the filename.
 ---

 <h2 class="text-3xl font-semibold mb-4"><a class="rounded-sm focus:outline-none focus:ring-2 focus:ring-offset-2 dark:focus:ring-offset-gray-900 dark:focus:ring-pink-400 focus:ring-pink-700" href="/pages/write-great-alt-texts-for-images">Write great alt texts for images</a></h2>

 <div class="space-y-3">
-<div class="element-block ml-0"><div class="flex-1">A <a class="text-indigo-600 dark:text-indigo-400 rounded-sm focus:outline-none focus:ring-2 focus:ring-offset-2 dark:focus:ring-offset-gray-900 dark:focus:ring-pink-400 focus:ring-pink-700" href="https://webaim.org/projects/million/" target="_blank" rel="noopener noreferrer">study by WebAIM</a> from 2019 found that missing alt-texts are the second most common failures of <a class="text-teal-700 dark:text-teal-400 rounded-sm group focus:outline-none focus:ring-2 focus:ring-offset-2 dark:focus:ring-offset-gray-900 dark:focus:ring-pink-400 focus:ring-pink-700" href="/pages/accessibility"><span class="text-gray-300 dark:text-gray-500 group-hover:text-teal-900">[[</span>Accessibility<span class="text-gray-300 dark:text-gray-500 group-hover:text-teal-900">]]</span></a>.
-If you don't provide an alt-text the screen reader would say "Image".
-On some devices it might read the filename.</div></div>
+<div class="element-block ml-0"><div class="flex-1">A <a class="text-indigo-600 dark:text-indigo-400 rounded-sm focus:outline-none focus:ring-2 focus:ring-offset-2 dark:focus:ring-offset-gray-900 dark:focus:ring-pink-400 focus:ring-pink-700" href="https://webaim.org/projects/million/" target="_blank" rel="noopener noreferrer">study by WebAIM</a> from 2019 found that missing alt-texts is the second most common failure of <a class="text-teal-700 dark:text-teal-400 rounded-sm group focus:outline-none focus:ring-2 focus:ring-offset-2 dark:focus:ring-offset-gray-900 dark:focus:ring-pink-400 focus:ring-pink-700" href="/pages/accessibility"><span class="text-gray-300 dark:text-gray-500 group-hover:text-teal-900">[[</span>Accessibility<span class="text-gray-300 dark:text-gray-500 group-hover:text-teal-900">]]</span></a> on the web.
+If you don't provide an alt-text the screen reader would say "Image" or on some devices it might read the filename.</div></div>

 <div class="element-block ml-4"><div class="flex-1">Alt-texts aren't only beneficial for screen readers.
 The text is also displayed when an image isn't able to load.
 This might happen due to an error or if the user has turned off image loading.</div></div>